mogree/Android-AppRate/README.md

 AppRate
 =======

-* AppRate allows your users to rate your application in a non intrusive way.
+* AppRate allows your users to rate your application.

 * AppRate shows a customizable rate dialog according to your chosen settings.